vibe13/aerogear-push-quickstarts/client/cordova/angular/README.md

 ## Change Push Configuration

-In www/js/app.js find the pushConfig (at the bottom) and change the server url to your openshift instance alias and variant/secret:
+In www/js/app.js find the pushConfig (at the top) and change the server url to your openshift instance alias and variant/secret:

 ```javascript
 var pushConfig = {